groovc/streamqueue/README.md

-# StreamQueue — Senior SWE Coding Exercise
+# StreamQueue — Coding Exercise

 A partially-built REST API for a video streaming platform.
 Your job is to fix bugs, implement features, and demonstrate your problem-solving approach.